data-mechanics/course-2016-spr-proj/jgyou/README.md

 8. Distance to other art/cultural sites
 9. Availability of affordable or accessible housing from sites such as Mass Affordable Housing

 Sites will either be retrieved from the City of Boston website or from the Yelp API.
-These factors aim to address some of the major concerns brought up by the Aging in Boston report as well as other
+These factors aim to address some of the major concerns brought up by the Aging in Boston report as well as other.

-Some of the files in this directory pertain to the previous version of this project on a different subject matter and are not used in this version of the project.
-However they are stored here in the event they are useful.
+Two visualizations are produced in relation to this project:

+a.
+Some of these locations are mapped using Leaflet in `outputmap.html` to qualitatively show the distribution of sites in different neighborhoods of Boston.

+b.
+For a given location, its score is plotted against information from the HUD and DOT's [Housing Affordability Index] (http://www.locationaffordability.info/about.aspx) for the location's Census Block tract.

+Note: for the scripts written during project one on medical sharps disposal in Boston, see the `project_one` directory for more information.

 ### Further Considerations and Applications